 Like many other temples in Vietnam, Linh Son Co Tu Pagoda is decorated by two temples.
 Continue the three steps to the main temple, worship 100 Buddha statue gold card.

-Next step to visit the garden behind Linh Son Co Tu, with familiar lotus lake at many temples Vietnam.
-Set the calm moment in peaceful, quiet space.
+Next step is to visit the garden behind Linh Son Co Tu, with a familiar lotus lake at many temples in Vietnam.
+Set the calm moment in a peaceful, quiet space.

 Linh Son Co Tu Pagoda is located at Hoang Hoa Tham Street, Vung Tau City.
 The temple is open every day and does not charge entrance fees.
 Remember to dress politely when visiting the temple.
 If visiting Vung Tau, you should go to Linh Son Co Tu to feel the strange quiet of this place.
 This is due to the landscape as well as the sacred color of this ancient temple.